lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

-### `vodka::library::kernel`
+### `vodka::library::memory`

-This namespace is responsible for the transcoding of the kernel internal libraries function call.
+This namespace is responsible for the transcoding of the memory internal libraries function call.

 ---

-#### `class vodka::library::kernel::CallTreatement`
+#### `class vodka::library::memory::CallTreatement`

-This is the class that transcode kernel internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.
+This is the class that transcode memory internal library function call into a list of usable `vodka::syscalls::SyscallContainer`.

 **Arguments that should be set just after declaration:**
 - `vodka::library::FunctionCall function_call` : the function call with all his context

 **Arguments that indicate the output (only set after call_treatement):**
-- `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the kernel code output
+- `std::vector<vodka::syscalls::SyscallContainer> syscalls_output` : the list of syscall object that should be added in the memory code output
 - `bool var_flag` : indicate if the main program should replace his list and map of existing variables with the one into the function call object that was modified

 **Arguments that should be set by method:**